mir-group/pair_allegro/README.md

 ```bash
 mpirun -np 8 lmp -sf kk -k on g 4 -pk kokkos newton on neigh full -in in.script
 ```
-to run on 2 nodes with 4 GPUs each.
+to run on 2 nodes with 4 GPUs *each*.

 ### Compute
 We provide an experimental "compute" that allows you to extract custom quantities from Allegro models, such as [polarization](https://arxiv.org/abs/2403.17207).
 You can extract either global or per-atom properties with syntax along the lines of